vele616/monorepo/packages/jobboard/website/content/jobs/technical-support-engineer-birdie-jAmhw.md

 ## Benefits

-**🙌 People are our core strength.**We are social entrepreneurs, boasting an outstanding culture (employer net promotion score of 67) with strong values (B-Corp certified).
-We offer exceptional benefits and invest massively in our team's happiness, wellbeing and growth:**✨ Compensation**Competitive salary between £28 - £33k - dependent on skills and experience; we provide discretionary share options🏝 **Flexible**With Covid-19, we have decided to be a fully distributed team with Birdees working across the globe.
+**🙌 People are our core strength.**

+We are social entrepreneurs, boasting an outstanding culture (employer net promotion score of 67) with strong values (B-Corp certified).
+We offer exceptional benefits and invest massively in our team's happiness, wellbeing and growth:

+**✨ Compensation**

+Competitive salary between £28 - £33k - dependent on skills and experience; we provide discretionary share options

+🏝 **Flexible**

+With Covid-19, we have decided to be a fully distributed team with Birdees working across the globe.
 As long as you're +-3h from GMT, you can work from anywhere you want.
 We organise quarterly in-person events and online socials to make sure you can meet up with peers.
 If you want to come to the office, you're most welcome of course!

 **🌱 L&D budget**